1936 Illinois elections: Treasurer

 Incumbent first-term Treasurer John Henry Stelle, a Democrat, did not seek reelection, instead running for lieutenant governor.
 Democrat John C. Martin was elected to succeed him in office, granting Martin a second nonconsecutive term as Illinois Treasurer.

 Democratic primary

 Former Illinois Treasurer, John C. Martin, won the Democratic primary.

 Republican primary

 Former Illinois state senator Clarence F. Buck won the Republican nomination defeating businessman Anton J. Johnson, former U.S. congressman and former Illinois Treasurer Edward E. Miller, among others.

 General election

 State Senate

 Seats of the Illinois Senate were up for election in 1940.
 Democrats retained control of the chamber.

 State House of Representatives

 Seats in the Illinois House of Representatives were up for election in 1940.
 Democrats retained control of the chamber.

+Cumulative voting and 59 three-seat districts were used in this election.
+Members of both of the two main parties were elected in each district.

 Trustees of University of Illinois

 An election was held for three of the nine seats for Trustees of University of Illinois to six year terms.
 Democrats swept all three seats.

 All three incumbents whose terms were expiring (second-term Republican George A. Barr, first-term Republican Edward E. Barrett, and first-term Democrat Walter W. Winslow) were not nominated for reelection.

 New Democratic members Homer Mat Adams, James Mansfield Cleary, and Louis C. Moschel were elected.